MRQUIJOTE01010/HomeWork/README.md

 # HomeWork
-It's a homework using tinker
+It's a homework using tkinter